 - a freelance producer for radio and podcasts, pitching and producing pieces and conducting over 110 field recordings for shows from NPR, Slate, Gimlet, Pushkin Industries, The New York Times, the Washington Post, the Atlantic, and others;

-- a consultant for the podcast Soonish, of the Hub & Spoke audio collective;
+- a past consultant for the podcast Soonish, of the Hub & Spoke audio collective;

 - a collaborator of the Playground of Empathy;

 - an Associate Editor at the MIT-Harvard Science Policy Review;

 - a fact-checker for Pushkin Industries, including for the Happiness Lab with Laurie Santos, and Cautionary Tales with Tim Harford;

 I used to live in Ithaca at the Telluride House, right down the hill from the College of Arts & Sciences at Cornell University, where I got my B.A. (summa cum laude) in 2017, having:

 - majored in cognitive science as a College Scholar, studying and researching as a Dean's Scholar, Rawlings Scholar, and inaugural Phi Beta Kappa Scholar;

 - recovered from a competitive debate career, served on student government, helped to start and run a Splash!, competed with Cornell's gold-placing synthetic biology team, served on the Editorial Board of the ℭornell 𝔇aily 𝔖un;